deadone/AutoWifi/README.md

 <b>AutoWifi - by dead1</b>

-WiFi Auditing
+<b>WiFi Auditing</b><br>
 Bash script for analyzing and collecting EAPOL captures and PMK captures, with basic file management meant to simplify analyzing and moving captures from tool to tool.<br>
-AKA: Gathering and cracking wifi passwords.
+<i>AKA: Gathering and cracking wifi passwords.</i>

-I made it to simplify a project, so I'm sure it has its flaws.
+I made it to simplify a project, so I'm sure it has its flaws.<br>
-Im just trying to share it with my friends.<br>
+Im just trying to share it with my friends.<br><br>
 Tested and created on Kali<br>

 <b>To download and install type:</b><br>